2012 Olympics one minute of silence campaign: Non-IOC commemorations

 On July 31, a minute of silence was held aboard an EasyJet flight from London to Israel as their aeroplane flew over Munich, Germany.
 The captain of the flight agreed to a request from the passengers to hold a minute of silence, and asked passengers to do so.

 A memorial ceremony was held on August 6, organised by the National Olympic Committee of Israel, the embassy of Israel in London, and the Jewish Committee for the London Games.
 IOC president Jacques Rogge, British Prime Minister David Cameron, London mayor Boris Johnson, Israeli Sports and Culture Minister Limor Livnat and other representatives attended the ceremony.
 A message of support was read from Charles, the Prince of Wales.
 Prime Minister Cameron said:

 It is right that we should stop and remember the 11 Israeli athletes who so tragically lost their lives when those values came under attack in Munich 40 years ago.
 It was a truly shocking act of evil.
 A crime against the Jewish people.
 A crime against humanity.
 A crime the world must never forget.

 Cameron also recalled the 7 July 2005 London bombings, and that Britain too had suffered from terrorism.
 Livnat said that "not observing a silence grants a moral victory to the evil."
 Ankie Spitzer said "Is the IOC only interested in power and money and politics?
 Did they forget that they are supposed to promote peace, brotherhood and fair play?"
 Spitzer and Ilana Romana, who had previously requested that Rogge be banned from the ceremony, said that the IOC had discriminated against the dead athletes because they were Israelis and Jews.
 They added that they were personally hurt and felt insulted by Rogge.
 Spitzer exclaimed, "Shame on you!" in reference to IOC President Rogge for refusing to hold one minute of silence.

+US gymnast and gold medal winner at the 2012 London Olympics, Aly Raisman, who won her gold on the floor exercise to the music of Hava Nagila, while the music was not chosen specifically with the Munich 11 in mind, she said she would have supported and respected a moment of silence in tribute.

 At the JCC Maccabi Games opening ceremonies at the JCC Rockland in suburban New York, Ankie Spitzer will lead a livestreamed, worldwide minute of silence to honour the 11 Israeli athletes who were killed in the Munich massacre.